 Sports and recreation

-There are a number of jewels in Southampton’s sporting crown.
+The University has an incredible range of sporting facilities.
 The £8.5m Jubilee Sports Centre complex sits on Highfield campus, boasting a 25-metre swimming pool, eight-court sports hall, martial arts and dance studios, and even a bouldering wall.
-Those willing to brave the weather will be pleased to learn the university’s Wide Lane Sports Ground, which plays host to everything from cricket, football and rugby to lacrosse and baseball, recently benefited from a £4.3m renovation.
+Those who are willing to brave the weather will be pleased to know that the Wide Lane Sports Ground, which plays host to everything from cricket, football and rugby to lacrosse and baseball, recently benefited from a £4.3m renovation.

-Unsurprisingly, given its proximity to water, the university also boasts a Watersports Centre on the River Itchen, offering kayaking, sailing and even powerboating, while on solid ground there is an indoor rifle and archery range.
-And if you can’t face the walk, many halls also offer their own facilities, from gyms to tennis and squash courts.
+The University also boasts a Watersports Centre on the River Itchen, which offers kayaking, sailing and even powerboating, as well as an indoor rifle and archery range.
+If you can’t face the walk, many halls also offer their own facilities, from gyms to tennis and squash courts.

-Access to these is best met through a Sports and Wellbeing membership, which costs £145 a year, or £80 for a shorter six-month subscription.
-Membership also grants you free access to selected gyms, pools and leisure centres across the city.
+Access to these is granted through a Sports and Wellbeing membership, which allows entry to University facilities and a handful of selected gyms, pools and leisure centres across the city.

-If you prefer watching sport than playing it, then head down to St Mary’s to sample Premier League football or over to the Ageas Bowl in summer for a spot of cricket courtesy of Hampshire Cricket Club.
+If you’d prefer to watch sport rather than playing, head down to St. Mary’s for some Premier League football, or over to the Ageas bowl in summer for a spot of cricket courtesy of Hampshire Cricket Club.

 Southampton boasts a history stretching back to pre-Roman times.
-There are a number of museums tracing its origins, including the SeaCity Museum, which unsurprisingly taps into the city’s seafaring past.
+There are several museums tracing its origins, such as the SeaCity Museum which taps into the city’s seafaring past.

 “From my experience it doesn't really matter which halls you are at… However, if you study at the Highfield Campus, Wessex Lane and Glen Eyre are both very good.” - First year undergraduate